torvalds/linux/Documentation/x86/boot.rst

   This field indicates the amount of linear contiguous memory starting at the kernel runtime start address that the kernel needs before it is capable of examining its memory map.
-This is not the same thing as the total amount of memory the kernel needs to boot, but it can be used by a relocating boot loader to help select a safe load address for the kernel.
+This is yest the same thing as the total amount of memory the kernel needs to boot, but it can be used by a relocating boot loader to help select a safe load address for the kernel.